jhnetoke/Senggrit/README.md

 #### elkStack.sh:
 This script will install elkStack for your linux machine.
 Although it won't configure it for you... just install it.

+#### piHoleInstall.sh
+This script will install piHole for your raspberryPi.
+It helps block ads on your personal network.
+It won't configure it for you, that's up to you.